MekDrop/SulietuvinimaiWeb/README.md

 Sulietuvinimų tinklalapis
 ==========================

-**Page for things making software to speak in Lithuanian language (Sorry, all other text is in Lithuanian).**
+**A website for things making software to speak in Lithuanian language (Sorry, all other text is in Lithuanian).**

 Puslapis, skirtas programinę įrangą išmokyti kalbėti lietuvių kalba